Posted By: Rachel Cook /

 If you’re wondering whether getting involved in one or more similar organizations in your own area is the right move for you, KJ has some advice.
 “Give it a try,” he says.
 He knows it’s not for everybody, and it’s a big commitment and “a lot of work” but it is all worthwhile.
 “Come to some trainings, see if you gel with the team and if it’s something you’d be interested in.
 Rescuing someone in need from a life threatening situation is a truly rewarding experience.”
 KJ offers a final word of advice to potential rescuers, “Be prepared for the best darn ride of your life.”

-All of us at Data Masons has great admiration for KJ and his commitment to community.
+All of us at Data Masons have great admiration for KJ and his commitment to community.
 We thank him for sharing his story with our readers!

 Be sure to subscribe to our blog and follow us on social media so you won’t miss our next post!